gap-packages/4ti2gap/README.md

 ### Graver bases

-graver actually only returns the homogenous output.
+graver actually only returns the homogeneous output.
 It is called in the following way:
 GraverBasis4ti2( problem ), where problem is a list to specify the input components of the "problem" (see the 4ti2 manual):

 ```gap